tkaczmarzyk/specification-arg-resolver/README.md

 Usage: `@Spec(path="activationDate", params="activationDateNull" spec=Null.class)`.

-If you want the query to be static, i.e. not depend on any HTTP param you can use `IsNull` or `IsNotNull` specifications.
+If you want the query to be static, i.e. not depend on any HTTP param, you can use `IsNull` or `IsNotNull` specifications.
 Alternatively, you can use `Null` with `constVal` attribute of `Spec` annotation:

 For example `@Spec(path="nickname", spec=Null.class, constVal="true")` will always add `nickname is null` to the query.